michael-roger/KebabCase/README.md

         - Expires after a set period (a new token is issued with each login).

 ### 4. Making API Requests

+When interacting with our API, always include the following in your requests:

 - **Token in HTTP Request Headers**: Provide your token in the request headers as follows:

 ```